On convergence to equilibrium for one-dimensional chain of harmonic oscillators in the half-line: Introduction

-For one-dimensional chains of harmonic oscillators in the whole line, the convergence to equilibrium have been established by Boldrighini {\it et al.} in \cite{BPT} and by Spohn and Lebowitz in \cite{SL}.
-Ergodic properties of one-dimensional chains of anharmonic oscillators coupled to heat baths were studied by Jak\v{s}i\'c, Pillet and others (see, e.g., \cite{JP97, JP98}).

-In \cite{DKKS,DKRS}, we studied the convergence to equilibrium for the systems described by partial differential equations.
-Later on, similar results were obtained in \cite{DKM1} for $d$-dimensional harmonic crystals with $d\ge1$, and in \cite{DK} for a scalar field coupled to a harmonic crystal.
-The convergence (\ref{1.8i}) was derived for the harmonic crystals in the whole space $\Z^d$, $d\ge1$, and in the half-space $\Z^d_+:=\{x=(x_1,\dots,x_d)\in\Z^d:\,x_1\ge0\}$ with zero boundary condition (see \cite{DKM1} and \cite{D08}, resp.).
-In the present paper we prove the convergence (\ref{1.8i}) only in the one-dimensional case but with the boundary condition of the form (\ref{1.2}).
+For one-dimensional chains of harmonic oscillators in the whole line, the convergence to equilibrium distribution has been established by Boldrighini {\it et al.} \cite{BPT} and by Spohn and Lebowitz \cite{SL}.
+Ergodic properties of one-dimensional chains of anharmonic oscillators coupled to heat baths were studied by Jak\v{s}i\'c, Pillet and others (see, e.g., \cite{JP97, JP98, EPR}).
+The convergence (\ref{1.8i}) was proved also for harmonic crystals in $\Z^d$ with $d\ge1$ \cite{DKS1, DKM} and for a scalar Klein--Gordon field coupled to a harmonic crystal \cite{DK}.
+Similar results were obtained in \cite{D08} for the harmonic crystals in the half-space $\Z^d_+:=\{x=(x_1,\dots,x_d)\in\Z^d:\,x_1\ge0\}$ with zero boundary condition.
+In the present paper, we treat the one-dimensional model but with the boundary condition of the form (\ref{1.2}).